 |Process node||TSMC 5nm (GCD), TSMC 6nm (MCD)||TSMC 5nm (GCD), TSMC 6nm (MCD)|

-|Memory bus width||320-bit||384-bit|
+|Memory bus width||384-bit||320-bit|

 The 7900 XT and 7900 XTX are both powered by the new RDNA 3 architecture, which is radically different from RDNA 2, the architecture inside of RX 6000-series GPUs.
 The two GPUs share the same architecture, but it’s worth exploring when considering AMD’s latest and greatest.

-Most importantly, chiplets, the technology that propelled Ryzen into first place back in 2019, have finally come to GPUs.
-That’s big news, but the chiplet design in RX 7000 is in many ways very different from what we’ve seen with Ryzen and other AMD CPUs.
+Most importantly, chiplets, the technology that propelled Ryzen into first place in 2019, have finally come to GPUs.
+That’s big news, but the chiplet design for RX 7000 is in many ways very different from what we’ve seen with Ryzen and other AMD CPUs.
 Instead of having multiple dies for cores and one extra die for I/O and other functions, RX 7000 GPUs have one die with all the cores and several dies that each have one GDDR6 memory controller and 16MB of Infinity Cache.
 The chip with all the GPU cores is now called the Graphics Compute Die (GCD) and the chips with memory controllers and cache are Memory Cache Dies (MCD).

 This means an RX 7000 GPU (specifically the 7900 XTX) can have up to 96MB of Infinity Cache and a bus width of 384-bit, which together allow the 7900 XTX to hit a peak bandwidth of 5.3 TB/s.
 Meanwhile, the 7900 XT appears to have one less MCD and thus has just 80MB of cache and a 320-bit bus, as well as 4GB less VRAM.
-Lower-end RX 7000 GPUs will likely use a different GCD and even less MCDs, but we’ll have to wait until those are announced next year for all the details.
+Lower-end RX 7000 GPUs will likely use a different GCD and even fewer MCDs, but we’ll have to wait until those are announced next year for all the details.

 RDNA 3 also comes with a new node.
-Last-generation RX 6000 GPUs were fabbed on TSMC’s 7nm node; now, RX 7000 GCDs are fabbed on 5nm, which has up to 1.8 times the transistor density of 7nm as well as offering a 15% clock speed boost for the same power consumption or 30% less power at the same clock speed.
+Last-generation RX 6000 GPUs were fabbed on TSMC’s 7nm node; now, RX 7000 GCDs are fabbed on 5nm, which has up to 1.8 times the transistor density of 7nm, as well as a 15% clock speed boost for the same power consumption or 30% less power at the same clock speed.
 Combined with architectural improvements, 5nm reportedly allows RDNA 3 to be 54% more efficient than RDNA 2.

-Meanwhile, RX 7000’s MCDs are fabbed on TSMC’s 6nm node, which is basically 7nm but with a focus on efficiency, low power, and low cost.
+Meanwhile, RX 7000’s MCDs are fabbed on TSMC’s 6nm node, which is basically 7nm, but with a focus on efficiency, low power, and low cost.
 Cache and I/O devices like memory controllers are increasingly more difficult to shrink with every new generation, which is why AMD is sticking with 6nm for these MCDs; 5nm is just too expensive while providing little improvement for this kind of stuff.

 After seeing the massive difference between the RTX 4090 and the RTX 4080 (especially that canceled 12GB model), it’s a relief to see RX 7000 isn’t repeating that situation.
-As far as GPU launches go, the 7900 XT and 7900 XTX are a bit conventional, with the XTX model representing the best of the best AMD has to offer while the XT is a bit more cut down for a lower price.
+As far as GPU launches go, the 7900 XT and 7900 XTX are a bit conventional, with the XTX model representing the best of the best AMD has to offer. while the XT is a bit more cut down for a lower price.